The Complete 2023 Guide To Understanding & Receiving The Employee Retention Tax Credit

 Originally, small business owners could claim the ERC on their quarterly tax returns using Form 941.
 However, many small business owners did not take advantage of this money-saving credit.

-The good news is that small business owners can apply for the ERC by amending their quarterly tax returns using Form 941-X. Eligible small business owners will receive the tax refund in the form of a refund check from the IRS.
+The good news is that small business owners can apply for the ERC by filling out Form 941-X to amend their tax returns.
+Eligible small business owners will receive the tax refund in the form of a refund check from the IRS.

 We recommend that you look into how to apply for the employee retention tax credit ahead of time to increase your chances of a successful application.